 All general meetings of the Company shall be held in Ireland.
 In each year the Company shall hold a general meeting as its annual general meeting.
 Twenty-one days' notice (excluding the day of mailing and the day of the meeting) shall be given in respect of each general meeting of the Company.
 The notice shall specify the venue and time of the meeting and the business to be transacted at the meeting.
 A proxy may attend on behalf of any Shareholder.
-Two Shareholders present in person or by proxy shall constitute a quorum, save in the case of a meeting of any one Class of Shares where the quorum shall be at least two Shareholders who hold at least one-third of the Shares of the relevant Class.
-An ordinary resolution is a resolution passed by a simple majority of votes cast and a special resolution is a resolution passed by a majority of 75 per cent. or more of the votes cast.
-The Articles of Association provide that matters may be determined by a majority at a meeting of Shareholders on a show of hands unless a poll is requested by Shareholders holding 10 per cent. or more of the Shares in number or by value or unless the chairman of the meeting requests a poll.
+Two shareholders present in person or by proxy shall constitute a quorum, save in the case of a meeting of any one class of Shares where the quorum shall be at least two Shareholders who hold at least one-third of the Shares of the relevant class.
+An ordinary resolution is a resolution passed by a simple majority of votes cast and a special resolution is a resolution passed by a majority at a meeting of Shareholders on a show of hands unless a poll is requested by Shareholders holding 10 per cent or more of the Shares in number or by value or unless the chairman of the meeting requests a poll.

-On a show of hands each Shareholder has one vote.
-Each Share gives the holder one vote in relation to any matters relating to the Company which are submitted to Shareholders for a vote by poll.
-All Shares of each Class have equal voting rights except that in matters affecting only a particular Class, only Shares of that Class shall be entitled to vote.
+Save as set out below, each Share gives the holder one vote in relation to any matters relating to the Company which are submitted to Shareholders for a vote by poll.
+Save as set out below, all Shares of each Class have equal voting rights, except that in matters affecting only a particular Class, only Shares of that Class shall be entitled to vote.